How to open a UK business bank account from the US

 Lloyds Bank

-Lloyds requires an initial deposit of £100,000 as well as proof of income of £50,000 or more.
-While most large businesses won’t have any trouble with this level of a deposit, many startups and smaller businesses may struggle to make this work.
+Lloyds requires an initial deposit of £100,000 and proof of income of £50,000 or more.
+While most large businesses won’t have any trouble with this level of deposit, many startups and smaller businesses may struggle to make this work.

-Online banking is a feasible and reliable alternative for those who can’t go to the UK to open an account for their business.
-Airwallex allows businesses to open international bank accounts from the U.S online, from the comfort of their home or office.
+Online banking is a feasible and reliable alternative for those who can’t go to the UK to open a business account.
+Airwallex allows businesses to open international bank accounts from the US online, from the comfort of their home or office.

 GBP accounts with Airwallex simplify international business